socketio/socket.io-website/docs/categories/02-Server/server-installation.md

 :::info

-The latest release is currently `4.8.0`, released in September 2024.
+The latest release is currently `4.8.1`, released in October 2024.

-You can find the release notes [here](../../changelog/4.8.0.md).
+You can find the release notes [here](../../changelog/4.8.1.md).

 :::